 But this is actually a place of blessing!
 It is for our growth, and ultimately for our prosperity that God has brought us here!
 Like it or not, the wilderness is where He can speak to us most effectively.
 It is the place He can most easily get our attention.
 It is the place we will cry out to God and truly listen for His voice.

 Know that God is with you today!
 He is walking along with us through this wilderness and longing to comfort us!
-If we would only cry out to Him and heed His voice!
+Let’s cry out to Him and heed His voice!
 The promised land awaits!
-And there's so much work to be done!!